halufun/AI-OS/readme.md

-Place these files in your desired VM and run.
+Place these files in your desired VM and run